We do not accept Medicaid, Medicare, HMOs, or any state funded insurance.

 Treating the Whole Person, Not Just the Addiction

-At Luxe, we approach opioid dependence and substance abuse with compassion, medical expertise, and a commitment to whole-person care.
-Our multidisciplinary treatment team addresses not only the physiological aspects of addiction but also the psychological, emotional, and social challenges that contribute to ongoing use.
-Every treatment plan is uniquely designed and may include trauma-informed therapy, relapse prevention strategies, dual diagnosis support, and peer-based recovery services.
+At Luxe Treatment Center, we approach opioid dependence and substance use with compassion, medical expertise, and a focus on whole-person care.
+Our multidisciplinary team addresses not only the physical aspects of addiction but also the psychological, emotional, and social factors that contribute to ongoing substance use.
+Each treatment plan is individualized and may include trauma-informed therapy, relapse prevention strategies, dual-diagnosis support, and peer-based recovery services.

 If you or a loved one is seeking comprehensive substance abuse treatment, Luxe Treatment Center offers a compassionate and effective path forward.
 If you or a loved one is ready to curb your heroin or opioid dependence, or heal from other substance use disorders, contact us today.